+Step 8.
 Return the pureed pears to the pot.
 Taste to see if you need to add any sugar, though like I said I never have to sweeten it at all.
-Bring the pear sauce to a gentle boil.
+Bring the pear sauce to a gentle boil:

+Step 9.
 While that’s heating, have your lids simmering in a small pot of water (not boiling!).
-You can see I have some jars in boiling water here as well, waiting to be used.
+You can see I have some jars in boiling water here as well, waiting to be used:

+Step 11.
 Use a wet rag to wipe the rim of the jar clean.
-I usually dip my finger in the simmering lid water and run it over the rim after wiping, just to make sure there isn’t anything sticky still there.
+I usually dip a clean paper towel in the simmering lid water and run it over the rim after wiping, just to make sure there isn’t anything sticky still there:

+Step 12.
 Now you’re ready to put the lid on.
-Using a lid lifter, retrieve a hot lid from the simmering water,
+Using a lid lifter, retrieve a hot lid from the simmering water:

+Step 13.
 Once all of your jars are filled and sealed, place them in a water bath canner.
 Fill the canner with enough water to cover the jars with 1-2″ of water.
-Put the lid on the canner, and bring to a steady rolling boil.
+Put the lid on the canner, and bring to a steady rolling boil:

 Continue to process pints or quarts at a steady boil for 20 minutes.